Enalean/tuleap-documentation-en/languages/en/user-guide/oauth2.rst

   It is where the Client Application will redirect End-Users to ask Tuleap for authorization.
 * The Token endpoint: ``https://<your-tuleap-domain>/oauth2/token``.
-It is where the Client Application will request its OAuth2 token to be able to access the Tuleap REST API.
+It is where the Client Application will request its OAuth2 Access token to be able to access the Tuleap REST API.
 * The User Information endpoint:
   ``https://<your-tuleap-domain>/oauth2/userinfo``.
 It is where the Client